 If your case is under a certain value, there is a faster option called Civil Arbitration.
 Resolution is usually within 5 to 8 months.
 However, the decision is nonbinding.
 If either party is unhappy with the results, the arbitration decision can be appealed, and the case may go to trial.

-What factors can delay my case?
+What factors can delay how long it will take to settle a case?

 Your injury needs medical care that is complex and/or lengthy in duration.